 If there’s space at the park, please:

 - Wear a face covering, especially at the trailhead and parking lot where it may be crowded.
-Homemade is fine.
+A homemade mask is fine.

 - Stay at least six feet away from people who aren’t from your household.
-Further apart is better.
+Farther apart is better.

 - Cover your cough with a tissue (then throw it away) or the inside of your elbow.

-- Leave no trace: Pack out everything you bring with you and follow other ways to Take Care Out There.
+- Pack out everything you bring with you and follow other ways to Take Care Out There.

 - Stick to low-risk activities to reduce stress on local emergency response and health care systems.